KineticKoi/pizzamanager/README.md

 - Backend: Flask (Python)
 - Database: PostgreSQL

+## Features
+- Login as one of the following user types:
+  - Store Owner: can create, read, update, and delete pizza toppings
+  - Chef: can create, read, update, and delete pizzas

 This application is deployed on AWS EC2 and can be accessed at the following user and URL: ec2-user@18.119.126.34 using the private key (not provided here).
 The Flask API is running on port 5000 over https.
 Deployment of the frontend is still in progress.